golimpio/atm-simulation/README.md

 The REST API can be accessed from: `http://atm-simulation-exercise.herokuapp.com/services`

-Or from your localhost if you're running the application loccaly: `http://localhost:8080/services`
+Or from your localhost if you're running the application locally: `http://localhost:8080/services`

 ### Services